saagaar/Elastic-Search/README.md

 API for search  : http://127.0.0.1:8080/api/search/?tag=apache&provider=pixorial&limit=20&page=1
 where the  page=1 will be the starting and will display corresponding 20 images  and so on.
 The root url will be based on your setup environment.
+Also I will add the POSTMAN collection for API with email

 Following are the screenshots and videos for clear understanding of how it works